txsociety/spice-harvester/README.md

 * `private_info` - non-public, arbitrary JSON data for API integration.
 * `metadata` - purchase information (format detailed in the [Metadata layout](#Metadata-layout)) intended for buyer display.
 * `overpayment` - information on any overpayments for the invoice, in the same units and currency as the amount.
 If a lesser amount than required is received, it will be recorded as an overpayment.

+### Currency tickers
+For TON, the ticker `TON` is always used.
+For other currencies, tickers are set by the administrator when configuring variable `JETTONS` ([Environment variables](#ENV-variables)).
+For payment processing, the Jetton address is always used.
+Tickers are only used for display in the invoice.

 ## Metadata layout